 Manley Parish Council Meetings

-The most recent meeting was on Monday 20th January at 7.30pm.
+The most recent telephone conference was on Wednesday 27th May at 7.30pm.
 Click here for the draft minutes.

-The next meeting will be on Wednesday 19th February at 7.30pm in the Village Hall.
+The next videoconference meeting will be on Wednesday 10th June at 7.30pm in the Village Hall.
 Click here for the agenda

 Cheshire West and Chester - Local Cycling and Walking Infrastructure Plan Consultation